niner-games/tech-html-paragraph-game-engine/README.md

 ## Firefox

-This code (games engine) is checked on regular occasions and should work in every modern web browser... except for Firefox.
+The code (_game engine_) is checked on regular basis and should work in every modern web browser... except for Firefox.

 Turns out that Firefox is [a mentally retarded web browser](https://onezeronull.com/2023/11/03/localstorage-vs-firefox/).
-As explained in the linked article, [**it doesn't share values stored in _localStorage_ between files**](https://stackoverflow.com/q/78146699/1469208)!
+As explained in the linked article, **[it doesn't share values stored in _localStorage_ between files](https://stackoverflow.com/q/78146699/1469208)**!

 This means that you will go to [Settings page](https://github.com/niner-games/tech-html-paragraph-game-engine/blob/main/settings.html), change theme, font or language, go back to [menu](https://github.com/niner-games/tech-html-paragraph-game-engine/blob/main/menu.html) or [paragraph](https://github.com/niner-games/tech-html-paragraph-game-engine/blob/main/paragraph.html) and... your settings won't be reflected (or actually... they will be reflected [until you close tab or browser](https://github.com/niner-games/tech-html-paragraph-game-engine/commit/8a1a8121a1ce67c6b048e0e97ab47cbb8e5aeadf#diff-b602b2240cbcb4e4de89f3446fd527f80e57a44d4f7bdb011023f9c109c798de).